What is Snus?

 - - Addiction: Snus contains nicotine, an addictive substance.

-- - Increased heart rate and blood pressure: Nicotine stimulates adrenaline release, leading to elevated heart rate, constricted blood vessels, and higher blood pressure, potentially increasing the risk of heart disease.
+- - Increased heart rate and blood pressure: Nicotine stimulates adrenaline release, leading to elevated heart rate, constricted blood vessels, and higher blood pressure (a common risk factor for heart disease).

 - - Gastrointestinal problems: Some individuals may experience upset stomach, heartburn, or nausea, particularly when starting or using high-nicotine snus products.